 It’s common to find a friendly game of pickup basketball in progress on one of the two basketball courts in the Health and Fitness Center.

 Meet your friends for dinner in D-hall, where student favorites include the pizza and pasta bars.
 Also, two words: ice cream!

 Group exercise classes in the Health and Fitness Center and Midtown Fitness are a staple of many students’ weekly fitness routine.

 Insta-worthy!
-No graduate leaves Longwood without a photo in his or her cap and gown in front of historic Ruffner Hall, with its iconic Rotunda.
+No graduate leaves Longwood without a photo in his or her cap and gown in front of the historic and iconic Rotunda.
 This is hands-down the most photographed spot on campus.

 An enthusiastic crowd was on hand to cheer the Lancer’s softball team to an 11-6 victory over UVA.
 It was one of 37 wins in the team’s journey to winning the Big South championship for the fifth time in seven seasons.